Viewing an open house – what do you need to know?

 - Cabinets and closets: Are these functional, clean, and in good shape?
 Empty or sparsely filled storage spaces may look larger than they actually are.
 Think about the amount of storage you really need, and measure where needed.

 - General cleanliness: Look at baseboards, ceilings, behind appliances, around the home’s exterior.
 Will this home require extensive repairs and clean-up, or is it in tip-top condition?
+Are the bathroom fans clean or full of dust bunnies?

 - Size of rooms: Ask yourself if your lifestyle would be well-accommodated in the home.
 Which rooms do you use the most?
 Are the rooms big enough for your needs?
 Remember to imagine your furniture in place of the existing furniture: sellers will often help rooms look larger by removing items you would normally want or need.
 Take measurements if you can’t imagine your own things in the space.